Gum-Joe/2Keys/docs/SETUP.md

 #### 0.1.3 Installing Git Bash
 For this tutorial you'll need `ssh` (I'll explain what this is in 0.2.1).
 This can be found with Git Bash for Windows.
 Go to [https://git-scm.com/downloads](https://git-scm.com/downloads) and download the latest release.
 During install ensure that you select the option to add the tools to `PATH`.
 ### 0.2 Setting up the detector
+Please note it's assumed you've already installed Raspian and set it up (i.e. running `sudo apt update` and `sudo apt upgrade`) (By the way `apt` is just a better version of `apt-get`).

+There are tutorials on this out on the web.

 #### 0.2.1 Setting pi-config
-If you already know how to use pi-config, just ensure SSH is enabled and that auto-login t desktop is enabled.
+If you already know how to use pi-config, just ensure SSH is enabled and that auto-login to desktop is enabled.
 If you don't know how to do any of those, follow below, else, skip to 0.2.2

 These steps should be carried out on the raspberry pi's GUI (i.e. with it plugged into a screen), instead of via SSH (we'll get to what that is soon) etc. I'll be showing screenshots via SSH though, as that's easier to document.